-- a. your access to, and/or a feasible plan to recruit, an appropriate multi-disciplinary team, with proposed key project personnel, including pharmacy professionals, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. your track record in managing similar projects - c. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals - d. how any infrastructure funded through this project will be maintained beyond the life of the grant opportunity.
+- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. your track record in managing similar projects - c. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals

 5.4.
-Assessment Criterion 4.
-Overall Value and Risk of the Project (non-weighted)
+Assessment Criterion 4 - Overall Value and Risk of the Project (non-weighted)

 Your application should demonstrate the overall value and risk of the project, including that you have robust risk identification and management processes.
+This should include consideration of risks related to COVID-19 restrictions.